Main Content

 Planning Your IT Needs

-You may find it helpful to review our International Data Security Guide for Travelers.
+You may find it helpful to review HUIT’s guidance on how to keep your data and devices safe while traveling.
 Many of the tips and recommendations for individual travelers are applicable to programs.

 International Data Security Guide for Travelers